 The Bement School requires that every student be covered by a comprehensive health insurance plan.
-Health insurance policies issued in another country or from a company outside the United States will not be accepted.
-Please check your insurance plan to determine what will be covered for your child while he/she is at school.
-The following plan is available through Clifford Allen Associates, our insurance provider.
+If you have domestic health coverage, please check your insurance plan to determine what will be covered for your child while he/she is at school.
+Health insurance policies issued in another country or from a company outside the United States are not acceptable forms of coverage.
+The following plan is available through Clifford Allen Associates, our student insurance provider, for those without domestic coverage.